avernois/devfriendlyplaces/readme.md

 Once your pull request is merged and deployed, your map will be accessible at http://yourcity.devfriendlyplaces.net.

 ### improve code / add feature
-Fork, commit and pull request.
+Open issue, fork, commit and pull request.
 But you already know that :)

 [toulouse]: http://toulouse.devfriendlyplaces.net